"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 1. Pushkin introduces a French word or expression that has no equivalent in Russian to denote a phenomenon or object.

-Pushkin uses the French word in its second meaning, recorded in the dictionary: "Imitation? faux-semblant.
-Affectation de douleur? affectation de vertu".
+Pushkin uses the French word in its second meaning, recorded in the dictionary: “Imitation? faux-semblant.
+Affectation de douleur? affectation de vertu.”

-Forgery, trick, trick.
+Fake, trick, cunning.
 Image of grief, virtue

-3. Rethinking the Russian word, using it in a new meaning, close to the French synonym; with the help of the word individualité, a new concept for the Russian language is introduced.
+3. Rethinking the Russian word, using it in a new meaning, close to the French synonym; With the help of the word individualité, a new concept for the Russian language is introduced.
 The Russian equivalent is created by rethinking the word "originality".

-She liked novels early,
+She liked novels early on,

 They replaced everything for her;